 When the June 2012 issue of Better Homes & Gardens “Kitchen and Bath Ideas” magazine hit the news stands, it featured a beautiful Dura Supreme kitchen on the cover that was designed by Jenny Rausch, President and Owner of Karr Bick Kitchen and Bath of Brentwood, MO.

 While Darryl, the installer extraordinaire, begins to work his magic in the kitchen I find myself with more decisions that need to be made before the project is complete.
 The critical decision at the moment is the cabinet hardware.
 Most installers like to have the hardware on site around the same time they start the installation.
 It’s typically one of the last things they do, but when they a

 The preliminary work is complete.
 The electrician added the necessary circuits for the microwave and range.
 We moved outlets, added more lighting and added switches where there were none.
 The plumber who also is our HVAC person moved the ducting to its new location and capped off the sink lines for the installer.
 We installed the tile floor and primed the walls.

 Experienced kitchen designer, Kristen Peck with Knight Construction Design of Chanhassen, MN, knew this would be a challenging and rewarding project as soon as she spoke with the homeowners.
 With five children, their remodeled kitchen would need to comfortably accommodate their entire family.
-Entertaining friends and family is important to them, so they wanted their new kitchen to be spacious
+Entertaining friends and family is important to them,

 One of our changes to the space is to create a real pass-through.
 In the original kitchen there was sort of a pass-through to the dining room; very small and too high off the countertop to have any purpose other than being a trimmed out hole in the wall.
 We wondered if the original contractor had framed the opening thinking that this was where the doorway was supposed to be, realized his mist